 An Automated testing regime that reviews computer devices, PCs, servers, networks and other network attached devices for the existence of potential cyber-vulnerabilities or known-exploits that might allow cyber criminals to gain access to a computer system.
 Operated on a regular basis, vulnerability scanning tests every device connected to your network(s), generating a report of the most important issues and problems

-RMM tools are designed to managed complex IT environments.
-This includes proactive monitoring of devices and their security patching.
+RMM tools are designed to managed the complex IT environment, including the proactive monitoring of devices and their security patching.
 Proactively managing devices, ensuring all applications are patched and vulnerabilities removed is a major step toward securing your business IT environment.